Shlomit-Beker/Test-retest/README.md

 4. corrmatrix_all: Calculates correlation matrix from a csv file. input: string of csvTable name. output: correlation matrix MAT.
 5. pearsonTestRetest: Pearson correlations on all test-retest pairs
 6. similaityIndex: Calculates a composite score for each individul based on the ICC score table.
+7. plotICC_numberTrials: plots changes in ICC as a function of number of trials used.